 - Fuel delivery

 Roadside assistance through your insurer will cover all of those things.
-Every company with the exception of Allstate, charges you a monthly payment as part of your premium.
-Allstate is the exception which charges $125 per service call.
+Most companies charge you a monthly payment as part of your premium or offer pay-per-use options which charge you per service call.

-Overall, your insurance company typically offers this policy for less than $25 per year, so only a few dollars per month.
+Overall, your insurance company typically offers this policy for less than $25 per year, or a few dollars per month.
 Depending on the age of the car and your driving history, rates may be a bit more expensive.

-Getting roadside assistance outside of your insurance company usually requires being a member of AAA or other services such as Urgent.ly.
+Getting roadside assistance but not going through your insurance company usually requires being a member of AAA or using other services such as Urgent.ly.

 AAA is usually the stalwart in roadside assistance and can boast several million members across the country.
-The coverage afforded to you by AAA, Urgent.ly, and similar companies is the same as those provided by your insurance company: flat tire replacement, lock out services, fuel delivery, dead battery jump, et cetera.
+The coverage afforded to you by AAA, Urgent.ly and similar companies is the same as those provided by your insurance company: flat tire replacement, lock out services, fuel delivery, dead battery jump and more.
 There is a price difference between AAA, Urgent.ly and your insurer, however.

 To call AAA you need to be a member, of which there are three tiers: basic, plus and premium.